pocketken/H3.net/docs/api-indexing.md

 ## From/To Geospatial Coordinates

-To create an index based upon a geospatial coordinate and a target H3 resolution (`geoToH3`):
+To create an index based upon a geospatial coordinate and a target H3 resolution (`latLngToCell`):

 ```cs
 // from lon/lat, with a resolution of 9 -- note NTS Coordinates are longitude (X) first,